The Ancient Art of Dry Laid Stone

 Instruction will be a combination of lecture, demonstration, and hands-on work to construct a functional wall.

-Dinner on Friday Evening: Casual, introductive dinner.
+DINNER: Dinner on Friday evening ONLY: Casual, introductive dinner.

 * Please let us know ahead of time if you have any dietary restrictions.